Nour-Al-Hazzouri/my-notes/README.md

 A public version of the Obsidian vault I use for my own learning.
 If you're reading this on GitHub, you can visit the actual website where it's readable and navigable the way it's meant to be.

 I take notes on whatever I'm learning.
-Mostly IT and web development, but also Islamic studies, or whatever random rabbit hole grabs my attention.
+Mostly IT and web development,or whatever random rabbit hole grabs my attention.
 There's no timeline, sometimes I might update frequently, sometimes you might think I'm dead in my cave.

 ## Who's It For?